-USING THE MOUSE TO WORK WITH THE INSTALL WINDOW SCREENS
+USING THE MOUSE TO WORK WITH THE INSTALL WINDOW

 You can use either the mouse or the keyboard to make selections from the Install window screens.
 To select a language from the Welcome screen using the mouse, left-click the language you want to use in the list box at the left.
-If the language you want does not appear on the displayed portion of the list, click or drag the scrollbar (Figure 3-2 on page 53 and Figure 4-16 on page 123) to display more languages; then click the language you want to use.
+If the language you want does not appear on the displayed portion of the list, click or drag the scrollbar (Figure 3-4) to display more languages; then click the language of your choice.
 Ubuntu highlights the language you click.
-Once you select a language, you are finished working with the Welcome screen.
-Click the button labeled Forward or Install Ubuntu 10.04 to display the next screen.
+Once you select a language, you are finished working with the Welcome screen; click the Forward button to display the next screen.

-USING THE KEYBOARD TO WORK WITH THE INSTALL WINDOW SCREENS
+USING THE KEYBOARD TO WORK WITH THE INSTALL WINDOW

 To use the keyboard to make selections, first use the TAB key to move the highlight to the object you want to work with.
-On the Welcome screen, the objects are the selected item in the list box and the buttons labeled or Install Ubuntu 10.04 or Quit, Back, and Forward.

-List box With a language in the list box highlighted, use the UP ARROW and DOWN ARROW keys to move the highlight to the language you want to use.
+On the Welcome screen, the objects are the selected item in the list box, the release notes link, and the buttons labeled Quit, Back, and Forward.
+With a language in the list box highlighted, use the UP ARROW and DOWN ARROW keys to move the highlight to the language you want to use.
 The list scrolls automatically when you move the highlight to the next, undisplayed entry in the list.
+See "F3 Keymap" on page 68 if you want to change the layout of the keyboard ubiquity uses during installation.

-Button Once you select a language, you are finished working with the Welcome screen.
-Use the TAB key to highlight the button labeled Forward or the button labeled Install Ubuntu 10.04.
-The button turns orange with an orange border when it is highlighted.
-Press RETURN to display the next screen.
+Once you select a language, you are finished working with the Welcome screen; use the TAB key to highlight the Forward button.
+The border of a button becomes thicker and darker when it is highlighted.
+With the Forward button highlighted, press RETURN to display the next screen.